StanfordBioinformatics/AnnotationHive/ExportVCF.md

 If you have a small input file (e.g., one exome VCF file), we recommend you use the BigQury Sort solution.
 However, if you have a mVCF file or many annotation reference files involved in the annotation process, then we recommend to use Dataflow Sort solution.

 * Dataflow Sort
+   Make sure to set the following key options:
+   * **--localOutputFilePath**: specify this file when you want to sort the output of BigQuery using BigQuery itself.
+   * **--createVCF**: If user wants to get a VCF file (true/false - default is false, and it creates a table).
+   * **--workerMachineType**: set this with `n1-highmem-16` so that the instance have enough main memeory to sort large VCF files.

    ```
    mvn compile exec:java -Dexec.mainClass=com.google.cloud.genomics.cba.StartAnnotationHiveEngine -Dexec.args="BigQueryAnnotateVariants --projectId=<Your_Google_Cloud_Project_Name> --runner=DataflowRunner --bigQueryDatasetId=test  --outputBigQueryTable=annotate_variant_Google_1000_test_chr17_with_num_samples_Export_WO_Sample --variantAnnotationTables=<Your_Google_Cloud_Project_Name>:test.sample_variant_annotation_chr17:alleleFreq:dbsnpid  --VCFTables=genomics-public-data:1000_genomes_phase_3.variants --stagingLocation=gs://<Your_Google_Bucket_Name>/staging --googleVCF=true --workerMachineType=n1-highmem-16 --bucketAddrAnnotatedVCF=gs://<Your_Google_Cloud_Bucket_Name>/Output.VCF --createVCF=true" -Pdataflow-runner
    ```